whoknewdk/SpruceJS/README.md

 SpruceJS
 ========
 SpruceJS is a JavaScript module assembler for ASP.NET.
-It will assemble your source files, resolve dependencies, minnify everything and generate corresponding source maps.
+It will assemble your source files, resolve dependencies, minify everything and generate corresponding source maps.

 Features
 ========